caudebert/seqomm/README.md

    there.
 TO use your own data, read the `README.md` file.

  * `./src`: This is where the different sources are.
-Some are written in C++, others in Python and the ensenmble is driven by the Python script `master.py` in the project root directory.
+Some are written in C++, others in Python and the ensemble is driven by the Python script `master.py` in the project root directory.

    * `./src/omm`: OMM sources, more info in `README.md` file